 To provide optimal patient/resident care according to current nursing standards.
-The Float RN is accountable to the Acute Care Manager.
+The RN Float is accountable to the Chief Nursing Officer.

 DUTIES AND RESPONSIBILITIES: